 Where To Find Meals

-Jefferson County Public Schools (JCPS) is offering free breakfast and lunch for any child under the age of 18, at 58 different sites, Mon.-Fri.
-Most sites operate from 10 a.m. to 1 p.m.
+Jefferson County Public Schools (JCPS) is offering free breakfast and lunch for any child under the age of 18, at 66 different sites three days a week.
+Families can pick up breakfasts and lunches every Monday, Wednesday and Friday from 10 a.m. – 1 p.m.
 Click here for a list of locations and hours.

 For weeknights, there’s Dare to Care Kids’ Café, where anyone under 18 can pickup a grab and go meal.
 Here’s a list of locations and hours.